arcctgx/ARver/README.md

 python3 -m pip install arver
 ```

+`ARver` requires Python 3.7 or newer.
+A pre-built wheel package is available on
-Wheels are provided for `x86_64` architecture `CPython` versions from 3.7 to
+PyPI for `CPython` versions 3.7 and newer, targeting the `x86_64` architecture
-3.12.
-For other platforms and Python versions only installation from the source
+for Linux.
+For other platforms installation is only supported from the source
-distribution is supported (see "Dependencies" section below).
+distribution (see the "Dependencies" section below).

+While the wheel is forward-compatible with future 3.x Python versions, the latest
+Python releases may not have been tested.
+The latest tested Python version is
+listed in the PyPI trove classifiers.

 For development: